cc-archive/api/docs/readme_dev.rst

-                 will check both GET and POST for form values. invalidclass    XXX pythonerr       A Python exception has occured.
+                 will check both GET and POST for form values. invalidclass    XXX pythonerr       A Python exception has occured. invalidanswer   Returned when a value passed into issue or get for a field (question) is not a valid value.
  ============== ==================================================

 Additional Resources